mmomtchev/pymport/README.md

 ## Examples

-Directly use the raw `PyObject` object:
+You can directly use the raw `PyObject` object and call `get`/`call` each time you need to access a Python attribute or call a Python function:

 ```js
 import { pymport } from "pymport";